‘Gaza is not Trump estate’: Palestinians in UAE react to US President’s proposal to ‘own’ war-torn strip

 Omar, a 45-year-old shop owner originally from Gaza, warned that Trump’s takeover proposal could backfire.
 “It’s insulting and disrespectful.
 It undermines our rights and reduces our existence to mere political bargaining chips,” he said.
 “We will never accept it.
 Palestine is our land, and we belong there.”

-“Displacement of Palestinians from Gaza is a violation of international law – like another Nakba,” said Anwar Awni Sunallah, whose family moved from Gaza to Dubai in 2012.
+“Displacement of Palestinians from Gaza is a violation of international law – like another Nakba,” said Anwar Awni Sunallah, who moved from Gaza to Dubai in 2012.

 “I’m not actually surprised hearing Trump’s plan because it only revealed his plans for the past years,” she noted, adding: “We can actually liken his latest statement to the Balfour Declaration in 1917, made by then British foreign secretary Arthur Balfour, who threw support for ‘the establishment in Palestine of a national home for the Jewish people’.”